This is the maintenance schedule and associated service intervals for the 2005-2007 Kawasaki KLR650.

 - Rear (over 97.5 kg/215 lb load): 200 kPa/28 psi

-The KLR’s get-up-and-go comes courtesy of a strong, dual overhead cam, four-valve liquid-cooled 651cc engine.
-The motor provides a wide range of power equally suitable for negotiating low-speed trails and cruising at a more brisk highway pace.
+Power for the KLR650 comes from a strong, dual overhead cam, four-valve, liquid-cooled, single-cylinder, 651cc four-stroke engine.
+The engine provides a wide range of power equally suitable for negotiating low-speed trails and cruising at a more brisk highway pace.
 An engine crankshaft counterbalancer and electric starter provide additional rider comfort and convenience.

 You can download it from here.